 The electric Jaguar has inspired us here at All Car Leasing.
 So this Throwback Thursday, we bring to you our 'Ode to the Jag', from way back when right through to the present day.

-The sleek and stream lined appearance of the Jaguar began pre-war, with the model that was known as the ‘Mark IV’.
-A tall grille stood proud at the front of this vehicle, adding an air of luxury to the design.
+The sleek and streamlined appearance of the Jaguar began pre-war, with the model that was known as the ‘Mark IV’.
+A tall grille stood proudly at the front of this vehicle, adding an air of luxury to the design.
 Sloping wheel arches sweep down creating the classic Jaguar shape and appearance.

 After the war, the XK120 was born; giving the Jaguar shape was a radical overhaul.
 The hard square top that was once associated with pre-war formalities was now replaced with a fun soft top.
 Just looking at a picture of the XK120 inspires you to don your motor goggles and driving gloves, and take this stylish vehicle for a leisurely spin.